oliveira-marcio/WeatherApp/README.md

 ## Things to improve
 - Should implement a real DB with CoreData for persisting the recent search terms (currently using an in-memory DB)
-- Project should be modularized in packages, so unit tests can run in a MacOS target without simulators
+- Project should be modularized in packages with no code related to iOS (Domain, Data and Presentation), so unit tests can run in a MacOS target without simulators
 - UI with SwiftUI, so we'll have live preview and less boilerplate
-- Structured concurrency with async/await to replace verbose completions

 ## Run App
 API keys must be added on a new file: `/WeatherApp/WeatherApp/Configuration/Secrets.xcconfig`